 Sancho III of Pamplona built this castle in the 11th century to halt and accommodate the Moors and to protect the fertile lands of Hoya de Huesca.
 It was founded with limestone bedrock which couldn’t be tunneled inside.
 Due to this reason, this castle has become impenetrable.

-From this time, a lot of castles which survived were made by Islamic rulers.
+From this time, a lot of castles that survived were made by Islamic rulers.
 Hence, Loarre is one of its kind because of being a Christian castle.
 You will be able to test every inch of this complex on a guided tour, including the mighty Tower of the Queen, which is 22m tall and stands just behind the drawbridge.

 Castle of Coca

-When Spain was recovered from the Moors, there was a trend of adopting Arabic architecture, and a lot of new landmarks were built in mudéjar style.
+When Spain was recovered from the Moors, there was a trend of adopting Arabic architecture, and a lot of new landmarks were built in the mudéjar style.
 Constructed in the 15th century for the Crown of Castile, the Coca Castle in Segovia showcases it at its best.

 The towers and walls have the pointed merlons of Moorish style, and the interiors have a lot of signs from the Islamic era.
 One thing which is different Coca is not located atop the hill like a lot of castles in Spain, and it is effortless to approach.